babylonlabs-io/babylon/docs/run-node.md

 transactions that assign bbn tokens to a single address that is defined for each node.

-The `node0` directory contains the the following,
+The `node0` directory contains the following,

 ```console
 $ ls .testnet/node0/babylond